BGforgeNet/bg2-uniqueartifacts/uniqueartifacts/readme.txt

 ## License
 - The mod itself is [CC BY-NC-SA v4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
-- Used software have their own licences, refer to the corresponding resources for those.
+- Used software have their own licenses, refer to the corresponding resources for those.

 ## Author
 burner1024 @ Github